-- What happens to money already paid in?
+- What happens to the money already paid in?

-What happens to money already paid into a Failed IVA?
+What happens to money already paid into your IVA?

-After the Arrangement has failed any money you already paid into it is not returned to you.
-It is held back by your IVA Company to pay their fees and if sufficient cash is available make a payment towards your debt.
+After an IVA has failed any money you have paid into it is not returned to you.
+It is first used by your IVA Company to pay their fees and costs.
+Any remaining funds are then distributed to your creditors.

-The amount which goes towards your debt depends on how much you paid in.
+Whether or not anything will be paid off your debts will depend on how much you paid into the Arrangement.
 If you were paying less than £150/mth and the agreement fails in the first 12-18 months it is likely that all the money will be taken in fees.

-If you have been paying for a few years some of your debt may have been paid if your IVA fails.
-However it is likely there will be some left outstanding.
+If your IVA fails after you have been paying it for 2 or more years some of your debt may have been paid.
+However a considerable amount of it will almost certainly remain outstanding.